 Third, you need to execute test cases with the pipeline orchestrator (such as Jenkins or Bamboo) or with a test scheduling tool.
 This means that regression tests will run either as part of a build/deployment event or at a known time during the day.
 Also, you should consider choosing a setup that enables the parallel execution of the test cases.
 The purpose of this is to get the feedback from the regression tests faster back to the development team.

 You must be noted that you should never test too much.
 You can always expect good outcomes from the mix of automation testing, reliable test cases, and scheduled execution.

 ☑️ 6.
 RELEASE CONTROL

 No matter how complex and mature your release pipeline is, there is a time for you to decide whether to release a build or not.
 Some parts of this process can be automated, other parts still require human intervention.
 Thus the final decision should be based on a mix between algorithms and human touch.

 In any case, you need to ensure that the results from test automation are part of the release decision.
-You can either decide to only allow releases when all regression tests pass or you can have the lead tester approve the result.
+You can either decide only to allow releases when all regression tests pass or you can have the lead tester approve the result.
 Once you have run all regression tests, you should consider making the application logs as part of the release decision.
 In case the regression tests have good coverage, errors not related to the UI should reveal themselves in the log files.

 ☑️ 7.
 FAILURE ANALYSIS